 Valid for versions 82 through the latest version

-This interface allows you to filter the email for each email account in your domain.
+This interface allows you to create, edit, and remove email filters for a selected email account.

 An email filter allows you to set a rule for incoming messages (for example, a message from desired sender).
 If a message matches that rule, then the system can automatically perform an action on that message (for example, deleting the message).